pau-qa/pau-qa/README.md

 - Currently as a Tester, I conduct manual web & mobile tests, design test cases, review & refine User Stories, I work with Postman, Browserstack, relational DBs - Oracle SQL Developer, pgAdmin, etc. - more details available in my **CV**

 - **I have always been intersted in website builds, that is why I continue growing my knowledge - and in the spare time I am learning **JavaScript**.
 I have a solid understanding of HTML & CSS.
-In the near future, I would like to also focus on automation, mainly using Playwright.**
+In the future, I would like to also focus on automation, mainly using Playwright.**